 Preparation helps the patient partners be ready right away!

 *As a low-barrier network, PVN patient partners’ sign-up does not include reference checks, police information checks or any liability insurance.
-The Council encourages you to check with your organization about any requirements it may have before proceeding with a patient partner.
+Health Quality BC encourages you to check with your organization about any requirements it may have before proceeding with a patient partner.

 Creating an Opportunity